stakater-lab/stakater-nordmart-search/README.md

 ## Integration with Kafka

-Products search service consumes data from topic with name 'productsTopic', it can be configured using skakater-nordmart-search.kafka.product.topic.name property.
+Products search service consumes data from topic with name 'productsTopic', it can be configured using stakater-nordmart-search.kafka.product.topic.name property.
 Application consumes 3 types of messages in JSON format called commands:

 - productCreate - used to create product